|

 information about hospital procedures and the types of medications available

-in hospitals, but it is useful to be familiar with these options in case
+in hospitals, but it is useful to be familiar with these options in

-you change your mind or in the unlikely event of a transfer.
+case you change your mind or in the unlikely event of a transfer.
 WHAT

 IF I WANT A NATURAL BIRTH?
 Wonderful!
-BIRTHING YOUR BABY classes do not insist or advocate for any one type of birthing experience.
+BIRTHING YOUR BABY classes do not insist on or advocate for any one type of birthing experience.
 YOU are the one who is pregnant, who is going to do the birthing (and supporting) work - this is YOUR BABY.
 The decisions about your care during pregnancy and birth are yours.
 BIRTHING YOUR BABY classes are for expectant parents who want to learn about as many options as possible so that they can make informed choices.
-Interestingly, studies have been done that attempt to pinpoint the elements of a "satisfying" birth.
+Studies have been done that attempt to pinpoint the elements of a "satisfying" birth.
 Of course a healthy baby and mother are of utmost importance.
 But there are other factors too, described in the classic book A Good Birth, A Safe Birth: "Pain relief is not the key to satisfaction.
 The woman's feelings of mastery, of control and coping well, and of having an active part in decisions about her labor are the most important reasons a woman feels satisfied with the birth" (Korte and Scaer 23).
 In other words, there isn't a specific process guaranteed to provide a satisfactory birthing experience; instead, it depends on what each woman perceives as "mastery", as "coping well" and as having "an active part" in decision-making.
 Education about the birthing process, exploration of your hopes and concerns about birth, practicing a variety of coping skills, and developing strategies for communicating with your caregivers enhance each of these factors, whether you have an all natural birth or a birth with the compassionate use of medication.
 There are, of course, many compelling reasons why women decide to approach their childbirths naturally:

 BIRTHING YOUR BABY classes support natural childbirth for the precious reasons listed above.
 However, neither planning nor practice can ensure a birth that is free from medication and/or medical assistance.
 In fact, there are times when the compassionate use of medication offers the best experience for the mother or when medical assistance becomes essential for the well-being of mother and/or baby.
 Understanding the benefits and risks of common procedures and medications helps women and their partners make the best possible choices for the care of mother and baby during pregnancy and birth.
 BIRTHING YOUR BABY classes also support women who want to explore pain medications as an informed choice.
 For some, an epidural is a very important option.
-We'll discuss ways to enhance an epidural birth and how to maximize the benefits and reduce the risks of using an epidural.
+We'll discuss ways to enhance an birth with an epidural and how to maximize the benefits and reduce the risks of using an epidural.
 Women who are considering an epidural are exactly the ones who should know how they work and what the risks and benefits are ahead of time!
 There are also instances when knowing and having practiced a variety of natural pain-coping skills may come in useful, even for a woman who is planning on using an epidural: slow early labor (not time yet for an epidural) or a very fast labor (not enough time for an epidural), for example.
-BIRTHING YOUR BABY classes are about presenting you with a "tool chest" of pain-coping strategies, both natural and medical, so you can make the best choices for the birth of your child.
-HOW
+BIRTHING YOUR BABY classes are about helping you pack a "tool chest" of pain-coping strategies, both natural and medical, so you can make the best choices for the birth of your child.
+Call me at 512-2627 or email me at christina@birthingyourbaby.com for more information!HOW

 DOES BIRTHING YOUR BABY In